Seaton Tramway: At Seaton

 The Beeching Axe was in full swing and the railway branch line to Seaton was closed in 1966.
-Negotiations to purchase the site from British Rail, and then to obtain the necessary Light Railway Order, took some time and was not granted until December 1969.
+Negotiations to purchase the site from British Rail, and then to obtain the necessary light railway order, took some time and the latter was not granted until December 1969.
 Relocation from Eastbourne to Seaton took place over the winter of 1969/70.

 The new line opened on 28 August 1970, just in time for the end of the holiday season.
 It was laid to the new 2 ft 9in gauge, with Car 8 operating the first departures.
 This initial opening was very limited: the line only went as far as the newly christened 'Bobsworth Bridge', named after the inaugural one shilling fare.
 The overhead electrical supply was yet to be installed, so as a temporary measure each tram was coupled to a battery trailer.
 Services closed again in September 1970, to allow further work to be completed including the extension to Colyford, erection of overhead traction poles and the gauge conversion of other rolling stock.

 Claude Lane suffered a heart attack and died on 2 April 1971, just before the Tramway was due to open for the new season.
 He died without a will in place, but his nephew Roger persuaded the rest of the Lane family to keep the family money invested, thus allowing the company to continue.
-Roger Lane joined the Board of Directors, and Claude's long-time assistant Allan Gardner was appointed Managing Director.
+Roger Lane joined the board of directors, and Claude's long-time assistant Allan Gardner was appointed managing director.
 In addition, a large number of volunteers offered their help to complete the tramway, and weekend working parties came to Seaton throughout the 1970s to assist with large-scale work on the track and overhead, and several volunteers gave their expertise to assist with specialist technical projects.

 The years 1971 to 1980 were a time of swift expansion.
 The overhead electrical supply was completed in 1973, and in May 1975 an extension from Riverside Depot to Harbour Road was opened, which gave the Tramway a more visible presence in the centre of the town.
 Attention then turned towards the extension of the line from Colyford to Colyton.
 A marathon all-night working party in 1975 excavated the old branch line rail from the level crossing at Colyford, and by the following morning had replaced it with grooved tram rail.
 Over the next three years, most of the track and overhead wire was put in place, but in 1978 a flash flood just to the north of Colyford washed away a considerable amount of the newly laid ballast, and it was not until 1980 that the extension to Colyton was finally opened.